Greetings mate, and Welcome aboard!

 Emily Rowed’s voice on “Let Me Hurt (Acoustic)” is a bit too forward, but this could be the track itself and not the headphones.

-Still, the pattern manifests itself on quite a number of songs so I’m inclined to think the 58X is just a little overexcited at times, like your 8-year-old who just drank an entire 2-liter of Surge and won’t stop talking.
+Still, the pattern manifests itself on many songs so I’m inclined to think the 58X is just a little overexcited at times.

 Bass & Treble